kohler/hotcrp/devel/apidoc/comments.md

 * param ?upload upload_token: An [upload token](#post-upload) for a previously-uploaded JSON or ZIP file.

     * oneof body
-* param ?dry_run dry_run_mode: True checks input for errors, but does not save changes; `if_warning` saves each item only if that item has no errors or warnings.
+* param ?dry_run dry_run_mode: True checks input for errors, but does not save changes; `if_warning` saves each item only if that item has no errors or warnings, `if_error` only if it has no errors.
 * param ?notify boolean: False disables notifications; honored per item only when the caller administers that submission.

     * default true